opencaesar/oml-tutorials/tutorial6.md

     }
     ```

 > The above vocabulary describes `AlarmSystem` as a concrete specialization of the abstract `AlarmSystem` concept.
 Notice how the concrete system present concrete interfaces that specialize the corresponding three interfaces of the abstract `Sensor`.
 In addition, it adds an additional interface I9 that transfers Sound out as an alarm.
-That interfce can be joined to a Speaker component they provide too.
+That interface can be joined to a Speaker component they provide too.

 Note: that vocabulary was created using the built-in vocabulary editor seen in [Tutorial 5](#tutorial5-create-oml-vocabulary).